celo-org/rosetta/README.md

 - Checkout `celo-blockchain` tag `v1.3.2` (`git fetch --all && git checkout v1.3.2`) (NOTE: check that this matches the version specified in `rosetta`'s `go.mod` file) and `make geth`
 - Checkout `rosetta` tag `v0.8.5` (`git fetch --all && git checkout v0.8.5`) (or latest released tag) and `make all`
-- Create an empty data directory for the alfajores data (running `make alfajores-env` is a shortcut for creating a `./envs/alfajores` directory)
+- Replace `<PATH-TO-DATADIR>` below, which is the location for the alfajores data directory (the directory does not need to exist before passing it in)

 Then run: